 Section 16(a) of the Exchange Act requires our directors, certain officers and persons who own more than ten percent of a registered class of our equity securities to file reports of ownership and changes in ownership with the SEC.
-These officers, directors and greater than ten percent stockholders are required by SEC regulation to furnish us with copies of all Section 16(a) forms they file.
+These officers, directors and greater than ten-percent stockholders are required by SEC regulation to furnish us with copies of all Section 16(a) forms they file.

-Based solely on review of the copies of such forms furnished to us, or written representations that no Forms 5 were required, we believe that, during 2017, all Section 16(a) filing requirements applicable to these officers, directors and greater than ten-percent beneficial owners were timely met, except for Form 4's that were inadvertently filed late for Robert E. Matthiessen reporting sales on October 9, 2017 per the terms of his 10b5-1 trading plan and the forfeiture of unvested restricted stock on December 31, 2017 as a result of his retirement as President and Chief Executive Officer.
+Based solely on review of the copies of such forms furnished to us, or written representations that no Forms 5 were required, we believe that, during 2013, all Section 16(a) filing requirements applicable to these officers, directors and greater than ten-percent beneficial owners were timely met.